zszabo-rh/lightspeed-stack/README.md

   disable_query_system_prompt: true
 ```

+### Control model/provider overrides via authorization

+By default, clients may specify `model` and `provider` in `/v1/query` and `/v1/streaming_query`.
+Override is permitted only to callers granted the `MODEL_OVERRIDE` action via the authorization rules.
+Requests that include `model` or `provider` without this permission are rejected with HTTP 403.

 ## Safety Shields

 A single Llama Stack configuration file can include multiple safety shields, which are utilized in agent